icefoxen/WorldDoc/WorldDoc.md

 # RPC???

-FOR NOW we just use JSON-RPC
+FOR NOW we just use [JSON-RPC](http://www.jsonrpc.org/specification) over HTTP.

 # Security considerations

+There's probably more than a few!
+DDoS is probably the main one.

+Also, how a user interacts with private keys is deliberately undefined.

 # References